OmniLayer/omniwallet/design/login.md

 2. If the UUID exists, the server returns an EXISTING_UUID error.
 3. The server creates a salt (see Salt Creation above)
 4. The server creates pow_challenge as a random string and stores it in the session.
+5. The server sends (salt, pow_challenge) to the server.
-5. The client iterates nonce values ``(nonce ← 0; nonce < inf; ++nonce)`` and calculates HASH(CONCAT(pow_challenge, nonce)), and when it reaches a hash that ends in LOGIN_DIFFICULTY, proceeds.
+6. The client iterates nonce values ``(nonce ← 0; nonce < inf; ++nonce)`` and calculates HASH(CONCAT(pow_challenge, nonce)), and when it reaches a hash that ends in LOGIN_DIFFICULTY, proceeds.
-6. The client generates a private/public key pair from CONCAT(password, salt).
+7. The client generates a private/public key pair from CONCAT(password, salt).
-7. The client sends (nonce, public key) is sent to the server.
+8. The client sends (nonce, public key) is sent to the server.
-8. The server validates that HASH(CONCAT(nonce, pow_challenge)) ends in ``ACCOUNT_CREATION_DIFFICULTY``, rejects it if not.
+9. The server validates that HASH(CONCAT(nonce, pow_challenge)) ends in ``ACCOUNT_CREATION_DIFFICULTY``, rejects it if not.
-9. The server forgets the nonce, stores the public key in association with the UUID.
+10. The server forgets the nonce, stores the public key in association with the UUID.

 ## Login Flow